Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 In the early days of Iowa’s history, bears were found throughout the state but not necessarily in large numbers.
 They preferred woodland areas, like those in eastern Iowa, over prairie.
 But as Iowa’s largest predator, settlers saw black bears as a threat to their crops, livestock and families, leading them to kill any bears that crossed their path.
 While we haven’t recorded any bears taking up residence in the state since the mid-1800s, we do sometimes have adults that traverse into Iowa.
 Both Minnesota and Wisconsin are home to breeding populations of black bears.
 Southern Missouri has a small but expanding population of bears, and a few bears still inhabit the Black Hills of South Dakota.
 So it’s not uncommon for a black bear to wander into Iowa, but they generally don’t stay long.

 Of the three wild cats native to Iowa – the lynx, mountain lion and bobcat – only the bobcat remains a permanent full-time resident.
 The bobcat was much more common than the other two cats, with the lynx generally found in northern Iowa.
 Early settlers often confused the lynx and bobcat, and didn’t discriminate when it came to collecting bounties on them, as they considered the cats a threat to livestock.
 However, the cats usually feed on rabbits and other small animals, not larger game or livestock.
 The lynx disappeared from the Iowa landscape by the 1880s and now, the closest populations are in northern Minnesota and Canada.
-While male mountain lions occasionally wander through the state, we haven't had a female mountain lion documented in Iowa for more than a hundred years, and so, no established breeding populations here.
+While male mountain lions occasionally wander through the state, there are no documented established breeding populations here.

 Learn more about occasional and unique wildlife visitors to Iowa.